learosema/html-hacking-session/src/index.md

 ## Multiple or no headlines

-It's not required to have a only one h1 (although it is a good idea) It's also not required to have a h1 at all.
+The HTML living standard does not specify to have a only one h1.

+It's also not required to have a h1 at all.

+Though, it is considered best practice to use exactly one h1 per page, which is also in the `<title>` of the document.

 ## Sub-Headlines